 - Extra blankets

-- This might seem pretty obvious, and you might actually want to invest in a thermal sleeping bag in addition to the extra few pounds of comforters and sheets stacked on top of you like a seven-layer burrito.
+- This might seem pretty obvious, and you might actually want to invest in a thermal sleeping bag to slim down your packing list (that’s not to say I don’t recommend stacking as many blankets on top of you until your rolled up like a Taco Bell seven-layer burrito).
 But remember, what’s underneath you while you sleep is just as important.
-Folding some blankets in between your sleeping pad and the cold, frozen ground will help to keep your sleeping quarters warmer and cozier.
+Folding some blankets between your sleeping pad and the cold, frozen ground will help to keep your sleeping quarters warmer and much cozier.

-- Campfires are awesome – no camping trip really feels right without the sound of wood crackling just outside your tent.
-But in the wintertime, your body isn’t used to the drastic temperature difference between your body and the heat from the flames.
-The next best thing is a portable camping stove.
+- Campfires are awesome.
+No camping trip really feels right without the sound of wood crackling just outside your tent.
+But unfortunately, it can be pretty tough to start a fire when the wood and tinder is coated with ice and hard as a rock.
+So, if you don’t plan on bringing your own wood (or you just want a quicker alternative to escape the cold, one that perhaps doesn’t involve frozen fingers and endless flint-striking), the next best option is a portable camping stove.
 These babies are light, durable, and are great for warming up food and water.
 But please – do not cook in the tent; take it outside people.

 - Accessible layers

-- It’s important to stay as dry as possible when you’re out hiking, or else you’re going to be a wet and cold mess when you return to your campsite.
-Wear layers for warmth, but also make sure each piece of clothing is easily available to shed off to avoid sweating in the middle of a long trek.
-Carry your backpack with you, and when you start to feel your body perspire, take a break and throw a layer into the sack.
-Most winter hikers wear a polyester or sweat-wicking undershirt, maybe a long-sleeve shirt or sweater, and a winter coat.
+- It’s important to stay as dry as possible when you’re out hiking, or else you’re going to be a wet, cold, miserable mess when you return to your campsite.
+Truthfully, trying to complete a winter hike while cold sweat adheres your shirt to your back is one of the most uncomfortable experiences in hiking.
+Eliminate the issue and carry your backpack with you; when you start to feel your body perspire, peel off a layer and toss it in the sack.
 You’ll be surprised how quickly you warm up when you’re moving.

-- Again, this is for both above and below you.
-A rain fly will help to reduce condensation inside your tent (make sure to pack enough stakes), while a tarp underneath your shelter will further separate you from the frozen earth.
+- Again this is for both above and below you, as a rain fly will help to reduce condensation inside your tent (make sure to pack enough stakes to keep it grounded), while a tarp underneath your shelter will further separate you from the frozen earth.

 - Seriously, put it in everything.
 Your morning oatmeal, your rice and beans, between your sandwiches; everything.
 Butter has that high fat content you want to keep your stomach busy for a good few hours after each meal.
 It’ll keep you warmer, and give you that extra bit of energy in the morning to step outside and take on the elements.

-Of course, this list is nowhere near comprehensive, but it’ll get you started.
-Remember, planning goes a long way for any adventure, especially in the wintertime.
-So take your time, think things through, but don’t be afraid to step out in the snow and seize the beauty of an Indiana winter.
+Of course, this list isn’t comprehensive, but it’ll get you started.
+Remember, proper planning goes a long way for any adventure, especially in the winter months.
+So take your time and think things through, but don’t be afraid to step out in the snow and seize the beauty of an Indiana winter.